woody6402/ocr-server/README.md

 ## Todos
 - send generated values to a MQTT server  - done V0.91
 - allow match: <regex> patterns to validate resulsts
+- allow custom code to work on scanned values and to modify return values